UP-RS-ESP/PointCloudWorkshop-Oct2019/README.md

 ## Organization Committee and Instructors
 [Bodo Bookhagen](https://bodobookhagen.github.io/), [Wolfgang Schwanghart](https://topotoolbox.wordpress.com/), [Fiona Clubb](https://fclubb.github.io/), [Aljoscha Rheinwalt](https://github.com/Rheinwalt), Ramon Arrowsmith, Chris Crosby

+## Participation will be by application.
+We expect to have an application page up soon and the deadline to apply will be August 16, 2019.
+There is no fee for the workshop.

 # Tentative Program
 *Monday, Sept 30, 2019*